Oak Grove Elementary Executive Summary

 Students use technology resources to conduct research, demonstrate creative and critical thinking, and communicate and work collaboratively.

-LEGO WeDo, EIE kits.
 Oak Grove has long made use of various technologies to further our academic goals.
-In addition to computers, iPads and Chromebooks, our technology includes a fully functioning TV studio and video editing space, usb microscopes, binoculars, compasses, STEM garden tools, GPS devices, balloon mapping kits, spheros, 3d printing space, Lego WeDo, EIE kits. etc. Despite this tech-rich environment, we attempt to use technology as tools to meet our curricular goals; to solve real world problems collaboratively.
+In addition to computers, iPads, and Chromebooks, our technology includes a fully functioning TV studio and video editing space, usb microscopes, binoculars, compasses, STEM garden tools, GPS devices, balloon mapping kits, Spheros™, 3d printing space, Lego WeDo, EIE kits. etc. Despite this tech-rich environment, we attempt to use technology as tools to meet our curricular goals; to solve real world problems collaboratively.
 Technology for technology's sake isn't enough.

 With the help of a CDC cartographer, fith graders used ArcGIS software to map underground railroad routes hidden in the lyrics of Follow the Drinking Gourd

-Oak grove students continually engage with coding though Hour of Code, We Do, Spheros, Lego Night, Map Skills and Orienteering, and GroveBots Lego Robotics competition.
+Oak grove students continually engage with coding though Hour of Code, We Do, Spheros™, Lego Night, Map Skills and Orienteering, and GroveBots our Lego Robotics competitive team.